 Most commonly referred to as chronic fatigue syndrome (CFS), this often debilitating condition has several other names, including myalgic encephalopathy/encephalomyelitis (ME, where myalgic means muscle aches or pains and encephalomyelitis means inflammation of the brain and spinal cord), post-viral fatigue syndrome (PVFS) and chronic fatigue immune dysfunction syndrome (CFIDS).

-According to the NHS, around 250,000 people in the UK have CFS, with women three times more likely to be affected than men.
+According to Patient, about one in 300 people in the UK has CFS with women three times as likely to be affected than men (i).
 Symptoms often develop in people in their early 20s to mid 40s, though children can also be affected, usually during their early teens.
 Around 17 million people worldwide are thought to be affected, though the charity ME Research UK believes this figure is no more than a rough guess (ii).

 As the name suggests, the main symptom of CFS is physical and mental fatigue.
 It often affects one person differently from the next, but most people experience persistent fatigue that doesn’t improve, no matter how much sleep or rest they get.